Galway GAA: County team

 For the 2009 All-Ireland SHC, Galway began a trial period of three years participation in the Leinster SHC.

 Anthony Cunningham, who had recently led the Galway under-21 team to an All-Ireland title, was appointed manager of the senior team in 2011.
 Mattie Coleman and Tom Helebert were picked to help Cunningham.
 Galway barely saved its Division 1 status in the 2012 National Hurling League, requiring a replay in a relegation play-off match against Dublin.
 Galway defeated Westmeath and Offaly in the 2012 Leinster SHC, advancing to the competition's final.
 In an unexpected result, Galway defeated Kilkenny to win the Bob O'Keefe Cup for the first time.
 A 2012 Leinster SHC winners' medal was later sold on eBay for €570.
 Galway met Cork in an All-Ireland SHC semi-final, eventually winning that game after a slow first half.
 The 2012 All-Ireland SHC Final paired Galway with Kilkenny again.
 Joe Canning scored a goal for Galway in the tenth minute and his team led by five points at half-time: 1–9 to 0–7.
 Kilkenny recovered, however, and, late in the game, a Henry Shefflin point taken from the penalty spot separated the sides.
 Then, with 30 seconds left, Davy Glennon was fouled and Joe Canning scored for Galway from the free, sending the All-Ireland SHC Final to a replay for the first time in 53 years.
 Kilkenny easily won the replay, by a final scoreline of 3–22 to 3–11.
 Under Cunninghan's successor Micheál Donoghue, Galway won its fifth All-Ireland SHC title in 2017, its first since 1988.

 Camogie

-After losing eight All Ireland finals including the first final in 1932, Galway won their first All-Ireland Senior Camogie Championship in 1996.
-They won three National Camogie League titles in 1994, 2002 and 2005.
-Five Galway clubs Oranmore (1974), Pearses (1996,1997, 2000, 2001, 2002), Athenry (1977), Mullagh (1990) and Killimor (2011) have won the All Ireland senior club championship.